chrv81/js-ts-playground/snippet-vault/sanitize-strings/README.md

 In this example, `sanitizeHTML` is a function that takes a string of HTML, sanitizes it with DOMPurify, and returns the sanitized HTML.
 The `ALLOWED_TAGS` and `ALLOWED_ATTR` options are used to specify which tags and attributes should be allowed.

 Please note that DOMPurify works in a browser environment and needs a DOM to work.

+## OPTION 4 - using `JSDOM`

 If using it in a server-side environment like Node.js, then need to use it with a library like JSDOM to provide a DOM.

 To install JSDOM with npm:
 ```bash